exercism/python/exercises/concept/chaitanas-colossal-coaster/.meta/design.md

 - return count of the element in a list with the count() method
 - add iterable elements to the end of a list with the extend() method
 - return the index of the element in a list with the index() method
-- understand wich data in a list can be sorted and/or compared
+- understand which data in a list can be sorted and/or compared

 ## Out of scope